Loading...

 Switching PLIs mid-analysis — If working capital differences affect OM, make adjustments rather than switching to a different PLI.

 For limited-risk distributors, Operating Margin is the standard choice because sales volume drives the entity's value.
-However, if the distributor truly has pass-through COGS (no inventory risk, no pricing risk), Berry Ratio may be appropriate—but only if you can demonstrate that operating expenses capture the value-add and the OECD conditions in ¶2.101 are satisfied.
+However, if the distributor truly has pass-through COGS (no inventory risk, no pricing risk), Berry Ratio may be appropriate—but only if you can demonstrate that operating expenses capture the value-add and are satisfied.
 Document your reasoning carefully; Berry ratio selection is frequently challenged.

 Berry Ratio is appropriate when: (1) the tested party's value-add is captured in operating expenses, (2) COGS is largely pass-through without significant value creation, (3) there are no significant unique intangibles or non-routine risks, and (4) the comparable set has consistent cost classifications between COGS and OPEX.
-These conditions come from OECD Guidelines ¶2.99-2.101 and were confirmed by the EU General Court in the Apple state aid case (2020).
+These conditions come from (specifically ¶2.107) and were confirmed by the EU General Court in the Apple state aid case (2020).

 Ask: "What does the tested party get paid for?"
 If the entity earns returns based on sales execution (volume, customer relationships, market access), use Operating Margin.
 If it earns returns based on cost efficiency and delivering services/products at a markup on effort, use Net Cost Plus.
 For many distributors, OM is appropriate; for most contract manufacturers and service providers, NCP is preferred.

-Operating profit should reflect profits from ordinary operating activities—typically EBIT (Earnings Before Interest and Taxes).
-OECD ¶2.86-2.87 states that net profit indicators "should generally be applied to profits from ordinary activities."
+Operating profit should reflect profits from ordinary operating activities—typically EBIT (Earnings Before Interest and Taxes). states that "non-operating items such as interest income and expenses and income taxes should be excluded from the determination of the net profit indicator."
 Exclude interest income/expense, investment income, foreign exchange gains/losses (unless integral to operations), and extraordinary items.
 Be consistent between tested party and comparables, and document any inclusions/exclusions.

 No. The same PLI must be applied consistently to both the tested party and all comparables.
 If some comparables don't have data for your chosen PLI, exclude them rather than mixing PLIs.
 Consistency is essential for reliable benchmarking.